ClementNerma/NightOS/docs/concepts/applications.md

 See the [permissions document](../features/permissions.md).

+## Name and slug

+Each application has a name as well as a slug.
+The name can any valid UTF-8 string, while the slug must respect several rules:

+* Only lowercase letters, underscores and digits
+* Must not start by a digit
+* Must not be the name of a native shell command
+* Must not be the name of a native shell function
+* Must not be the name of a shell type

+By default, the slug is auto-generated from the name, but it can also be customized.

+From the slug is generated the _Application's IDentifier_ (AID), which is prefixed by the developer's identifier (DID) which is specified in the application's manifest (must match the publisher's identifier on the store).
+The DID is submitted to the same rules as the application's slug.

+For instance, an application with a slug of `utils` made by a developer whose DID is `superdev` will get an AID of `utils.superdev`.

 ## Commands

 Application can expose [shell commands](../technical/shell.md).
 Multiple commands can be exposed without any risk of clashing as the command name must be prefixed by the application's slug first.